tel/env-parser/README.md

 executed and configured manually and more for automatically managed programs such as those that might be run via Heroku or Runit/daemontools.

-`env-parser` focuses on making ENV-configured programs both easy to build, declarative, self-documenting, and easy to test.
+`env-parser` focuses on making environment-configured programs both easy to build, declarative, self-documenting, and easy to test.
 It also provides a number of built-in parsers which make it easy to build programs that depend upon environment variables in a predictable, conventional fashion.

 ```haskell
 import qualified System.Environment.Parser as Env